-You need to be aware of what you can and cannot bring into Australia before you arrive, to avoid penalties.
+You need to know what you can and cannot bring into Australia before you arrive to avoid penalties.

 There are many items that you must declare on your Incoming Passenger Arrival Card when you land in Australia, including:

-If you are not sure, just declare your goods or ask an Australian Border Force officer for advice.
+If unsure, declare your goods or ask an Australian Border Force officer for advice.
 Declaring goods does not necessarily mean your baggage will be examined.

 You should be aware that it is routine for Australian Border Force officers to ask travellers questions at any time.
 Trained dogs may also be used to detect illegal drugs or prohibited imports.

 It is illegal to carry (or use) drugs, including marijuana, cannabis, heroin, cocaine and amphetamines, in and out of Australia.

 You cannot bring fresh fruit and vegetables, meat, poultry, pork, eggs, dairy products, live plants or seeds to Australia.
 These products could introduce serious pests and diseases into Australia, devastating our unique environment.

 By law, you must declare any goods listed on your incoming passenger card, including certain food, plant material and animal products.

 You can be penalised if you don’t declare goods or provide an incorrect declaration.
 You could:

 If you are unsure of an item, declare it, or don’t bring it.